Carol Stream family of 4 all survive COVID-19; 3 spent weeks side-by-side in ICU

 "This is the first time ever in our history we've had three family members on life support at the same time, and not only were they on life support, they had multiple organ system failures," Huml added.
 "They were in shock."

-Barbara was the only member of the family not to go into the ICU, though she remains
+Barbara was the only member of the family not to go into the ICU, though she is still undergoing rehabilitation as she recovers.

 "I don't think it really hit me until the Sunday after it was all over.
 I just was home by myself and I just sobbed," Diane said.